 Our headquarters are located in Greenwich, Connecticut.
-We also lease facilities in 21 other locations throughout parts of the world where we conduct our operations as set forth below.
+We lease office and data center facilities in 24 cities throughout the world where we conduct our operations as set forth below.
 Unless otherwise indicated, all properties are used by both our electronic brokerage and market making segments.
 We believe our present facilities, together with our current options to extend lease terms, are adequate for our current needs.

-The following table sets forth certain information with respect to our leased facilities:
+The table below presents certain information with respect to our leased facilities as of December 31, 2019.